syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/10.l3-high-availability/docs.en.md

     category:
         - docs
 ---
 !
-This solution is deprecated, we highly recommend to use Octavia LBaaS for this purpose: [Create a Load Balancer](../../02.Tutorials/05.lbaas/docs.en.md)
+Please consider using Octavia LBaaS solution provided by the SysEleven Stack before you decide to create a VIP VRRP cluster on your own: [Create a Load Balancer](../../02.Tutorials/05.lbaas/docs.en.md)

 ## Problem statement